Learn how to interact with the Kandji Agent using its Command Line Interface (CLI)

 This option can be used in scripted workflows to force a reboot leveraging the Kandji Agent and menu bar application.
 It is visually similar to the reboot forced during FileVault enablement or a Managed OS upgrade.

-This option can be used in scripted workflows to add items to the end of the macOS Dock or remove items from the macOS dock of the currently logged-in user.
+This option can be used in scripted workflows to add items to the end of the macOS Dock or remove items from the macOS Dock of the currently logged-in user.

 The application referred to by the bundle identifier must be in the /Applications folder.